smtcoq/smtcoq/doc/artifact.md

 navigate through the source since `Go to end` button uses a parallelization strategy which is not yet supported by SMTCoq.

-Note also that if the background becomes green after going one command forward, this means that Coq has accepted the statement,and at the end of the session the whole file should be green.
+If the background becomes green after going one command forward, this means that Coq has accepted the statement.
+At the end of the session the whole file should be green.
 If Coq fails to accept any statement, you will see a brief reason of the failure in the bottom-right rectangle within the `Errors` tab.